• STORE

 The Dragonmaster

-I've been threatening for quite some time to take Karrthus Tyrant of Jund off of his spot as General of a Beast deck and honoring Brian "The Dragonmaster" Kibler's victory at Pro Tour Dark Ascension seems like a ripe opportunity to put Karrthus where he belongs: at the head of a Dragon army.
-I still haven't decided whether Adun Oakenshield or Xira Arien will pilot the existing Karrthus (and his Beasts) deck.
+I’ve been threatening for quite some time to take Karrthus, Tyrant of Jund off of his spot as General of a Beast deck, and honoring Brian “The Dragonmaster” Kibler’s victory at Pro Tour Dark Ascension seems like a ripe opportunity to put Karrthus where he belongs: at the head of a Dragon army.
+I still haven’t decided whether Adun Oakenshield or Xira Arien will pilot the existing Karrthus (and his Beasts) deck.

-Before I get to that I want to tell you about the insane play from the last time I was at Armada Games playing in some friendly games before League started.
-I was playing Kresh the Bloodbraided and Kyle was playing his Treva the Renewer life gain deck.
-The other two players were already out of the game I was at eleven and Kyle was at somewhere near 100.
-I had Hamletback Goliath who was pretty large (+20 or so) Primeval Titan and Mikaeus the Unhallowed on the battlefield along with a large pile of land including Phyrexian Tower and Grim Backwoods.
-Kyle with Leyline of Vitality in play proceeded to drop Palinchron and courtesy of three bounce lands created an infinitely large amount of mana and gained an infinite amount of life.
-I told him that he needed to pick a number for his life total and he said "80 billion."
-I then reminded him that Hamletback Goliath was then +320 billion since a four-power Palinchron came into play for every life he gained.
+Before I get to that, I want to tell you about the insane play from the last time I was at Armada Games playing in some friendly games before League started.
+I was playing Kresh the Bloodbraided and Kyle was playing his Treva, the Renewer life gain deck.
+The other two players were already out of the game, I was at eleven, and Kyle was at somewhere near 100.
+I had Hamletback Goliath who was pretty large (+20 or so), Primeval Titan, and Mikaeus, the Unhallowed on the battlefield along with a large pile of land including Phyrexian Tower and Grim Backwoods.
+Kyle, with Leyline of Vitality in play, proceeded to drop Palinchron and courtesy of three bounce lands created an infinitely large amount of mana and gained an infinite amount of life.
+I told him that he needed to pick a number for his life total, and he said, “80 billion.”
+I then reminded him that Hamletback Goliath was then +320 billion, since a four-power Palinchron came into play for every life he gained.
 He dropped Windbrisk Raptor and Treva but then had nothing else.
 Kudos to him for not having lame Capsize to go with the infinite life combo.

-It was still looking bad for me as I didn't have Kessig Wolf Run (it got Strip Mined earlier) or a way to give Hamletback trample and his twelve-power worth of guys was enough to kill me.
+It was still looking bad for me as I didn’t have Kessig Wolf Run (it got Strip Mined earlier) or a way to give Hamletback trample and his twelve-power worth of guys was enough to kill me.
 I was holding two lands in hand and nothing else.
 I knocked the top of my deck and got Pelakka Wurm.
 I felt positively Kibleresque.
-It was enough life to keep in me in the game since I could cast it gain the seven sacrifice it to Grim Backwoods draw two cards one of which is Acidic Slime to take out the Leyline and the other Devouring Swarm and go to twenty-five.
-It was still not a winner but it kept me in it.
+It was enough life to keep in me in the game, since I could cast it, gain the seven, sacrifice it to Grim Backwoods, draw two cards, one of which is Acidic Slime to take out the Leyline and the other Devouring Swarm, and go to twenty-five.
+It was still not a winner, but it kept me in it.
 I battled with Primeval Titan just to get more lands.
-He didn't care about his life total so I couldn't Jedi Mind Trick him into blocking.
+He didn’t care about his life total, so I couldn’t Jedi Mind Trick him into blocking.

-On his turn he didn't attack since he really had nothing to gain and everything to lose if he couldn't kill me.
-The next turn I peeled Yavimaya Elder which turns out is a Human (so no Mikaeus shenanigans).
-I cast it then sacrificed it to draw a card thinning my deck of the last of its land.
-The card I drew is Flayer of the Hatebound which is the hope I needed.
-I cast it then sacrificed it to Grim Backwoods drawing Inferno Titan.
-When it came back I pinged the Raptor for five.
-I cast Inferno Titan pinged the Raptor for three more killing it then sacrificed it to Phyrexian Tower bringing it back for seven more to kill Treva.
-I then used the Devouring Swarm to sacrifice the Primal Titan which came back and blew up Palinchron (technically forced him to bounce it but the result was the same) and came across for all that Hamletback damage.
+On his turn, he didn’t attack since he really had nothing to gain and everything to lose if he couldn’t kill me.
+The next turn, I peeled Yavimaya Elder, which turns out is a Human (so no Mikaeus shenanigans).
+I cast it then sacrificed it to draw a card, thinning my deck of the last of its land.
+The card I drew is Flayer of the Hatebound, which is the hope I needed.
+I cast it then sacrificed it to Grim Backwoods, drawing Inferno Titan.
+When it came back, I pinged the Raptor for five.
+I cast Inferno Titan, pinged the Raptor for three more, killing it, then sacrificed it to Phyrexian Tower, bringing it back for seven more to kill Treva.
+I then used the Devouring Swarm to sacrifice the Primal Titan, which came back and blew up Palinchron (technically, forced him to bounce it, but the result was the same), and came across for all that Hamletback damage.
 Chicken dinner.

-The other insane play was while playing Lord of Tresserhorn: I activated Havengul Lich and cast Mikaeus the Unhallowed out of someone else's yard thereby allowing me to sacrifice all my Zombies—which included Vengeful Dead—to Grimgrin Corpse-Born making corpses of the other players.
+The other insane play was while playing Lord of Tresserhorn: I activated Havengul Lich and cast Mikaeus, the Unhallowed out of someone else’s yard, thereby allowing me to sacrifice all my Zombies—which included Vengeful Dead—to Grimgrin, Corpse-Born, making corpses of the other players.

-I also uncovered an unintended infinite combo in that Lord of Tresserhorn deck: Gravecrawler Goblin Bombardment and Rooftop Storm (plus another Zombie on the battlefield).
-And in researching this deck (which was going to have Priests added—I was figuring on going with some kind of Dragon Cult theme) I discovered Spine of Ish Sah and Priest of Yawgmoth which while not infinite seems saucy.
+I also uncovered an unintended infinite combo in that Lord of Tresserhorn deck: Gravecrawler, Goblin Bombardment, and Rooftop Storm (plus another Zombie on the battlefield).
+And in researching this deck (which was going to have Priests added—I was figuring on going with some kind of Dragon Cult theme), I discovered Spine of Ish Sah and Priest of Yawgmoth, which while not infinite, seems saucy.

 I'm going to break this list down a little differently than I have in the past.
 I'm going to run the list in normal breakdown format and also comment on the individual cards broken down more by functionality groups.
 I think I might do this a little more often when building decks to keep in mind that there needs to be a number of elements to deck.
 Even themed decks have to have some utility and the ability to be in the games they play.

 The ramp suite is obviously the collection of cards that will help us get to there being a bunch of Dragons in the skies.
-Board control consists of dealing with other people's stuff en masse and removal is pinpointed destruction.
+Board control consists of dealing with other people’s stuff en masse and removal is pinpointed destruction.
 It includes enchantment and artifact destruction as well as creature.
-Card draw is just that and I've made it a separate group because sometimes I forget to include enough.
+Card draw is just that, and I’ve made it a separate group because sometimes I forget to include enough.
 Graveyard hate is required in this format.
-I don't advocate dedicating too many slots to it but you need something to keep the insanity in check.
+I don’t advocate dedicating too many slots to it, but you need something to keep the insanity in check.
 Damage is just that—the Dragons bring the hurt all the time.

 One of the approaches I took to the deck was to try to be additionally thematic with many of the rest of the spells.
-You'll notice aggressive language with many of the other spells: Decree of Pain Violent Ultimatum etc. since I figured Dragons are by nature aggressive.
-I considered putting in the extra combat step stuff like Savage Beating but in the end decided to go with a little more utility.
+You’ll notice aggressive language with many of the other spells: Decree of Pain, Violent Ultimatum, etc. since I figured Dragons are, by nature, aggressive.
+I considered putting in the extra combat step stuff, like Savage Beating, but in the end decided to go with a little more utility.
 The Dragons come and sweep the landscape before them and then take to the air to dominate the land.

-I wanted to make a playable deck that's not a slave to the theme which meant limiting the number of actual Dragons.
-In Jund colors there are 63 of them so I obviously couldn't pick them all.
-It's a little mana-greedy which is why the ramp suite is so large.
-Hopefully I don't spend all my time just ramping and get killed before doing anything else.
-It's also tilted pretty well towards red which means I'll need to be careful about the basic land balance.
-Having green early in the game is a must which is why I'll run fetch lands when I'm normally kind of ambivalent about them unless they have a purpose other than smoothing out the land (like landfall or something).
+I wanted to make a playable deck that’s not a slave to the theme, which meant limiting the number of actual Dragons.
+In Jund colors there are 63 of them, so I obviously couldn’t pick them all.
+It’s a little mana-greedy, which is why the ramp suite is so large.
+Hopefully I don’t spend all my time just ramping and get killed before doing anything else.
+It’s also tilted pretty well towards red, which means I’ll need to be careful about the basic land balance.
+Having green early in the game is a must, which is why I’ll run fetch lands when I’m normally kind of ambivalent about them unless they have a purpose other than smoothing out the land (like landfall or something).

 Here's the list in raw decklist format: